 Digitalization is the first step.

 The digitalization of medical records will require an impressive tech suite and an army of proficient technologically competent data managers to see it through, but it will offer immeasurable improvements in the healthcare industry.
-Digitalization will free up workers to pursue more important tasks, reduce both healthcare and labor costs, improve public health and allow patients access to their own health records to streamline the medical process.
+Digitalization will free up workers to pursue more important tasks, reduce both healthcare and labor costs, improve public health and allow patients access to their own health records to streamline the medical process through online databases or healthcare apps on our phones.

 Big Data will forge new paths.